 Periodic treatments with a "meibomian" clamp by an ophthalmologist to squeeze the oil contents out of the lid margin openings.
 This can be helpful, but never works well by itself.
 It also can be quite uncomfortable.
 Other fat liquefying and loosening approaches are also necessary.
 The oil glands to be compressed effectively have to have some loosening of the thickened oils within the glands.

-Lipiflow is a novel treatment approach for posterior blepharitis where the oil glands are thick and “constipated.”
+Lipiflow is a novel treatment approach for posterior blepharitis where the oil glands are thick and "constipated."
 It uses a massaging heat device that goes on the outside and inside of the eyelids.
 These treatments have to be performed at an eye doctors office.
 Many patients have had significant improvement while others have had minimal or short duration of improvement.
-It is a very costly procedure (up to a $1000) that requires periodic costly re-treatments.
-Dr. Burroughs researched this technology, but felt it didn’t provide sufficient improvement at an affordable cost.
+It is a very costly procedure that requires periodic costly re-treatments.
+Dr. Burroughs researched this technology, but felt it didn't provide sufficient improvement at an affordable cost.

 What Is the Importance of Managing Dry Eye In Regards to Cosmetic Surgery or Appearance?

 Our eyes are the predominant first feature that other see when they are meeting, greeting, or seeing us.
 Red, irritated eyes can give a wrong impression of someone that is unhealthy, has slept poorly, or may even be on drugs.
 Red eyes often portray anger when others see it in you.